Heat exhaustion and heat stroke

 - take cool baths or showers

-- wear light-colored, loose clothing
+- wear light-coloured, loose clothing

 - sprinkle water over skin or clothes